Questions About Autism

 If my child is in one-on-one therapy, how will he or she learn social skills?

-When your child enters our Early Intervention program or our After-School One-on-One program, they will have a therapist assigned just to them each hour that they are with us.
+When your child enters our program, they will have a therapist assigned just to them each hour that they are with us.
 While your child will have a staff person focusing only on them, that does not mean they will always be working alone.
 We encourage circle time, story time, art, music, and movement times, and other socially based events several times daily.
 Your child will have lots of opportunities to interact with peers; he or she will just have the added benefit of a trained professional there to teach and facilitate those interactions.

 How do I schedule a Private Tour?

 Calling the location of your choice or e-mailing us through the Contact page is a great way to request a private tour and get a little preliminary information.
 Private Tours are more of a formal meeting than a drop in, so please plan to arrive a few minutes ahead of the scheduled Private Tour time.
-Your Private Tour may be a one-on-one event between you and a staff or may be an event in which up to 3 other families are present.
-Private Tours are for you to learn about us and get your questions answered, and we schedule a different appointment to talk about the specifics of your case if the Private Tour produces a mutual desire to further look into service (See the “Assessment” details below).
+Private Tours are for you to learn about us and get your questions answered, and we schedule a different appointment to talk about the specifics of your case if the Private Tour produces a mutual desire to further look into service.

 What should I bring to a Private Tour?

-Please bring a your insurance card and insurance information, a copy of your child’s current IEP, and your confirmation form from filing intent for the McKay scholarship (if interested in our school program).
+Please bring a your insurance card and insurance information, and a copy of your child’s current IEP.
 If you happen to have proof of diagnosis from a licensed psychologist or physician, bring that, too.
 You are also welcome to bring anything else you think might be relevant in giving us information about your child.

 How do I find out if my insurance covers treatment?